 When the holidays come around, our cravings for cinnamon rolls hit more than ever!
 We’re going to show you how to make the best eggnog cinnamon rolls!
 They combine the holiday taste of eggnog with classic cinnamon rolls, which will make these rolls a hit at any Christmas party.

 There is so much to love about these fluffy, moist, and super flavorful cinnamon rolls!
-The dough is made with butter and eggnog and they’re topped with the most perfect cream cheese, eggnog icing.
-Making homemade cinnamon rolls takes time as the dough needs to rise two different times but they are so worth the wait!
+The dough is made with butter and eggnog, and they’re topped with the most perfect cream cheese and eggnog icing.
+Making homemade cinnamon rolls takes time as the dough needs to rise twice, but they are worth the wait!

 Another thing we love about these cinnamon rolls is that they can be overnight cinnamon rolls.
 The second rise can be done in the refrigerator overnight so they’re ready to bake in the morning.

 Here’s your guide to homemade cinnamon rolls, so yours come out heavenly!